Default S3 method

 • a list of named numeric vectors, where names correspond to parameter names.
 In this case, all parameters that have no matching name in range will be set to "default".

-In multivariate models, range should be a list with a numeric vectors for each response variable.
+In multivariate models, range should be a list with another list (one for each response variable) of numeric vectors .
 Vector names should correspond to the name of the response variables.
 If "default" and input is a vector, the range is set to c(-0.1, 0.1).
 If "default" and input is a Bayesian model, rope_range() is used.
+See 'Examples'.

 ci